ejs-ejs/pyrevitplus/README.md

 #### Open In Excel [Based on pyRevit Schedule Export Script]
 * [Opens all selected Schedules in Excel](https://vimeo.com/175722720)

+## Viewport Tools
+#### Save / Restore Viewport Crop boundary
+* Saves and restores viewport clipping boundary.
+Works for plan views, should work for sections and elevations.

+#### Save / Restore View-dependant grid properties
+* Saves and restores view-dependant grid properties: endpoints, grid bubbles, leaders.
+Works for plan views, should work for sections and elevations.

+#### Save / Restore View-dependant level properties
+* Saves and restores view-dependant level properties: endpoints, level markers, leaders.
+Works for sections and elevations.

+#### Tag and Spot Elevation allignment (under "Tags")
+* Alligns selected tags or spot elevations vertically or horizontally, based on the positions of the pre-selected enity.
+Works for plan views, sections and elevations.

 ## Tools in Development

 #### PackageManager